 I .
 Introduction

-The Centers for Disease Control recently reported an increase in vector-borne diseases, 80% of which are transmitted by ticks (Rosenberg et al., 2018).
-Although there are serious tick-borne pathogens, the vast majority of tick-borne disease cases are caused by Borrelia burgdorferi, the main causal agent of Lyme Disease in the US.
+The Centers for Disease Control recently reported an increase in vector-borne diseases in the USA, 80% of which are transmitted by ticks (Rosenberg et al., 2018).
+Although there are multiple serious tick-borne pathogens, the vast majority of tick-borne disease cases are caused by Borrelia burgdorferi, the main causal agent of Lyme Disease in the USA.
 Pennsylvania has had the highest number of total Lyme disease cases since 2000, with increasing numbers of cases across several counties (Figure 1).

-Changes in geographic variability and the temporal dynamics of tick species may influence tick-borne disease outcomes.everal tick species have been new habitats across the North American continent, posing novel risk to local communities (Sonenshine, 2018).
+The increase in tick-borne disease is attributed to multiple abiotic and biotic factors .
+Changes in geographic variability and the temporal dynamics of tick species may influence tick-borne disease outcomes.
+Several tick species have been expanding into new habitats across the North American continent and pose novel risks to local communities (Sonenshine, 2018).
+While tick species can be introduced through migrating birds or through human activities, recent surveillance reports suggest that some particularly invasive species are establishing breeding colonies.

 Figure 1: Annual reported cases of Lyme disease by state from 2006-2017 (Left) and the annual reported cases of Lyme diseases by counties in Pennsylvania from 2006-2017.
 Public data from the Center of Infectious Disease.

-surveillance can be a powerful tool for the detection of introduced species (transient or established), emergent arthropod-borne pathogens, and disease risks due to increases or changes in vector population composition.
+One of the strategies employed by vector biologists to detect introduced vector species is vector surveillance.
+Arthropod vector surveillance can be a powerful tool for the detection of introduced species (transient or established), emergent arthropod-borne pathogens, and disease risks due to increases or changes in vector population composition.
 Active tick surveillance approaches such as dragging or flagging, or live animal capture, can be very effective for assessing tick load by habitat (Bouchard et al., 2013; Kollars & Oliver, 2003).
 However, active surveillance is labor-intensive, costly, and difficult to implement over a wide geographic area.
-Passive surveillance, in which citizens submit ticks for identification and/or pathogen testing, more cost-effective and less labor-intensivedata on ectoparasite abundance, host associations, or habitat associations across a wider geographic area (Oliver, Bennett, Beati, & Bartholomay, 2017).
-Although tick samples may be in less-than-ideal conditions (e.g. missing taxonomically diagnostic ), or data, citizen-submitted tickcan accurately represent tick encounter frequency and potential risk of tick-borne disease exposure (Ripoche et al., 2018).
+Passive surveillance, in which citizens submit ticks for identification and/or pathogen testing, can be more cost-effective and less labor-intensive, providing data on ectoparasite abundance, host associations, or habitat associations across a wider geographic area (Oliver, Bennett, Beati, & Bartholomay, 2017).
+Although tick samples may be in less-than-ideal conditions (e.g. missing taxonomically diagnostic parts), or accompanied by incomplete metadata, citizen-submitted tick data can accurately represent tick encounter frequency and potential risk of tick-borne disease exposure (Ripoche et al., 2018).

 Passive surveillance data collected over decades may reveal spatio-temporal changes in ectoparasite communities.
-Data such as spatial distribution and occurrence of both abundant and rare species of ticks can be correlated with land use (e.g. habitat loss, fragmentation, management), fluctuating environmental conditions, or changes in human or animal behavior (e.g. encroachment may bring reservoir hosts such as groundhogs in closer proximity).
+Data such as spatial distribution and occurrence of both abundant and rare species of ticks can be correlated with land-use (e.g. habitat loss, fragmentation, management), fluctuating environmental conditions, or changes in human or animal behavior (e.g. encroachment may bring reservoir hosts such as groundhogs in closer proximity).
 Additionally, long-term surveillance data can also reveal shifts in temporal dynamics of tick populations and communities (Sonenshine, 2018).
 While the seasonalities of the major tick species have already been described, year-to-year distribution of tick species may be influenced by inter-annual variability in abiotic (example: temperature and precipitation) and biotic factors (local reservoir species abundance).
 To create predictive models that accurately measures risks of tick-borne diseases, passive-surveillance provides a plethora of invaluable ecological data.